PowerDNS/pdns/pdns/README-dnsdist.md

 The maximum number of threads in the TCP pool is controlled by the `setMaxTCPClientThreads()` directive, and defaults to 10.
 This number can be increased to handle a large number of simultaneous TCP connections.
+If all the TCP threads are busy, new TCP connections are queued while they wait to be picked up.
+The maximum number of queued connections can be configured with `setMaxTCPQueuedConnections()`, and any value other than 0 (the default) will cause new connections to be dropped if there are already too many queued.

 When dispatching UDP queries to backend servers, `dnsdist` keeps track of at most `n` outstanding queries for each backend.
 This number `n` can be tuned by